 Our Conservation & Education Strategy

 In 2018 trustees decided that it was important to have a focus for the work that we carry out now that we have started to support conservation efforts.
+This strategy was created by the trustees with the guidance of our conservation advisory committee.
 To celebrate the launch of this new strategy it was announced on the 3rd July to coincide with our birthday celebrations for Zuri, who is the companion of our name-sake Safina who will be turning 12 years old.
 By concentrating on certain aspects of lion behaviour and conservation we believe that we can have an even greater impact than we would otherwise.
 This strategy sees us focus on three targeted points of conservation interest:

 Young Dispersing Male Lions

 These are the three areas that we currently see as in most need of our help and areas that our comparatively small funds will be able to realistically reach.
 Trustees have also decided that any financial support will be towards specific items or projects - for example a particular salary, vehicle, GPS, monitoring equipment etc. It will always go towards something that we can see will have an impact onthe ground to protect and monitor lions in the wild directly.
 To read our new strategy fully click on the PDF viewer to the right and zoom in closer.